cristianoliveira/ifrone/README.md

 # iphrame
-A wrapper around iframe and host communication.
-An iphone for iframe
+A wrapper around page host and iframe communication.
+An iphone for iframes